-Considering he’s christened his greater New York homestead “The Abstract Ranch,” it’s a good bet a face-to-face lesson with Vernon Reid might go beyond garden variety blues, rock or bebop licks.
-Sure enough, the veteran jazz-punk/metal-funk alchemist treats GP readers to a heady fretboard odyssey of wide intervallic leaps, quasi-atonality and unorthodox applications of hybrid picking.
+Considering he’s christened his New York homestead “The Abstract Ranch,” it’s a good bet a face-to-face lesson with Vernon Reid might go beyond garden variety blues, rock, or bebop licks.
+Sure enough, the veteran jazz-punk/metal-funk alchemist treats GP readers to a heady fretboard odyssey of wide intervallic leaps, quasi-atonality, and unorthodox applications of hybrid picking in this lesson.

 “As many of these examples are tonally ambiguous, you can try working them into your playing over altered dominant chords or improvisations with static tonal centers.
 They can also serve as a departure point for your own exploration by getting you to think more abstractly, discovering your own shapes and patterns that are outside the box of traditional scales and harmony.”